 - Optional: Pre-chill your prepped stars.
-This is optional, but will accelerate the setting of your “glue” and ornaments to reduce the risk of running.
+This will accelerate the setting of your “glue” and ornaments to reduce the risk of running.

 Prepping the carob and yogurt:

-- Melt yogurt drops/melts, pour into your squeeze bottle, and place in a hot water bath to keep liquid while you work (optional, but lets you work slower if needed).
-Unlike carob, yogurt drops/melts are generally pretty free melting, but you can add a little coconut oil if needed for melting or to thin to a runnier liquid.
+- Melt yogurt drops/melts.
+Pour into your squeeze bottle, and place in a hot water bath to keep liquid while you work (optional, but lets you work slower if needed).
+Unlike carob, yogurt drops/melts are generally melt well, but you can add a little coconut oil if needed for melting or to thin to a runnier liquid.
 Just a little, else your liquid may become too runny for decorating and/or might not set firmly.

 Assembling and decorating the treats:

-- Working from bottom to top, use your melted carob or yogurt as glue between your star layers.
-Not too much – you want to hold the trees in shape, but will also want to pop them apart for smaller treat eating portions later.
+- Working from bottom to top, use your melted carob and/or yogurt as glue between your star layers.
+Not too much.
+You want to hold the trees in shape, but will also want to pop them apart for smaller treat portions later.
 Rotate the stars into an offset position as you stack.

 - Decorate with additional carob and yogurt.